 With the recent news that Billy Sherwood is returning to do some studio work on the new Yes album, fans may be wondering just what the ex-1990s-era collaborator has been up to lately.
-Here’s a primer, with key songs from his subsequent solo career, work with ex-Yes bandmate Chris Squire and with his band Circa — which features Tony Kaye, another fellow Yes alum …
+Here’s a primer, with key songs from his subsequent solo career, work with ex-Yes bandmate Chris Squire and with Circa — which features Tony Kaye, another fellow Yes alum …

 “AND SO ON,” with CIRCA (AND SO ON, 2011): Circa has every right, of course, to sound like Yes, considering that its two principal creative forces are former members of the band, and this is the tune that makes the most of that prog-rock promise.
 “And So On” actually boasts clear DNA strands from the two principal periods of hit-making music for Yes, both old and new: Kaye was the group’s original keyboardist, a period that saw him co-write “Yours Is No Disgrace” for The Yes Album, before Rick Wakeman took over.
 Kaye then returned to Yes for its synth-driven prog-pop era a decade later — staying from 1983-1995 in his second stint.
 It was then that he met Sherwood.